Matt Damon’s wife admitted to initially thinking Ben Affleck was ‘the cute one’

 He then joked that he should ask for Barroso’s high school best friend’s phone number, but Damon broke the news that she is now married.
 Affleck playfully responded, “Story of my life.”

-Affleck has three of his own children with his ex-wife Jennifer Garner, who he was married to from 2005 to 2018.
+Affleck has three children with ex-wife Jennifer Garner, with whom he was married from 2005 to 2018.
 He tied the knot with Jennifer Lopez in 2022, but the former on-and-off couple finalized their divorce in 2024.

 Damon and Affleck have shared everything from bank accounts to Academy Awards throughout their decades-long friendship.
 They earned their first Oscars for best original screenplay for Good Will Hunting, which also earned late actor Robin Williams his win for best supporting actor.